jissac/SDCND/README.md

 ## Term 1: [Computer Vision, Deep Learning, and Sensor Fusion][7]
 In this term, I applied computer vision and deep learning techniques on automotive problems by teaching the car to detect lane lines, predict steering angles, etc. based on camera data.
+Projects in Python, TensorFlow, and C++

 ### Projects
 - [Lane finding][1]